AdobeDocs/experience-platform.en/help/rtcdp/destinations/quantum-metric-extension.md

 keywords: Quantum Metric Extension;Quantum Metric;quantum metric;Quantum metric
 title: Quantum Metric extension
 seo-title: Quantum Metric extension
-description: THe Quantum Metric extension is an analytics destination in Real-time Customer Data Platform.
+description: The Quantum Metric extension is an analytics destination in Real-time Customer Data Platform.
 For more information about the extension functionality, see the extension page on Adobe Exchange.
 seo-description: The Quantum Metric extension is an analytics destination in Real-time Customer Data Platform.
 For more information about the extension functionality, see the extension page on Adobe Exchange.
 ---